Diego-Guz/Diego-Guz.github.io/_pages/teaching.md

 **Role**: Undergraduate Learning Assistant
 **Duration**: Sep.
 2023 – Dec.
 2023

-- Taught Python programming concepts to **50 undergraduate students** that were primarily third year transfers and freshmen with prior programming experience.
+- Taught Python programming concepts to **50 undergraduate students** that were primarily third year transfers and freshmen with prior programming experience
-- Assisted undergraduate students with the debugging of their Python programs.
+- Led small debugging sessions with **focused groups of 3 to 5 students** at a time
-- Helped undergraduate students transition from their prior programming experiences in languages such as Java and JavaScript to Python.
+- Helped undergraduate students transition from their prior programming experiences in languages such as Java and JavaScript to Python